Snehith529/Snehith529/README.md

 #### Hi, 👋 I’m Snehith Kongara
 #### About me

 Computer Science Graduate Student at University of Texas at Arlington.
 Worked as Systems Engineer in TCS for 1 year 6 months.
-Completed Undergarduayion in Computer Science and Engineering at Velagapudi Ramakrishna Siddhartha Engineering College, Vijayawada, India.
+Completed UnderGarduation in Computer Science and Engineering at Velagapudi Ramakrishna Siddhartha Engineering College, Vijayawada, India.
 I am passionate about Machine Learning.

 #### 📬 Contact me at